List of Futurama characters: Robot Santa

 Robot Santa (voiced by John Goodman in the first appearance, John DiMaggio in later appearances) is a robot created in 2801 by The Friendly Robot Company to judge beings as naughty or nice and distribute presents or punishments accordingly.
-Due to a programming error, his standards are too high and he judges everyone to be naughty (with the one-time exception of Dr. Zoidberg, who got a Pogo-Stick as a present).
-This leads him to go on destructive rampages across Earth every Xmas using Christmas-themed weapons, such as grenades shaped like Christmas ornaments, bicycle guns, and T.O.W. missile launchers to punish "naughty" beings.
+Due to a programming error, his standards are too high, as he judges everyone to be equally naughty.
+This is because he believes that one sin a year equals "very naughty".
+So needless to say, that no one gets any presents, (with the one-time exception of Dr. Zoidberg, who got a Pogo-Stick as a gift).
+In the event that he judges himself naughty, Robot Santa can regenerate his head when it explodes.
+This leads him to go on destructive rampages across Earth every Christmas using Christmas-themed weapons, such as grenades shaped like Christmas ornaments, bicycle guns, and T.O.W. missile launchers to punish "naughty" beings.
 He resides in a death fortress on Neptune along with a number of Neptunians that act as slave labor for the toy factory.

+On land his feared presence can be heard with the loud clacking of his metal boots, and in the sky, he is feared by his sleigh bells on his robot Reindeers.
+This causes Earth's locals to panic and take shelter in their own homes or in retail stores.

 In Bender's Big Score, he assisted Earth's population in reclaiming their planet after it was purchased by the devious Scammers, forcing his Neptunian elves to build weapons for an assault and participating personally in the ensuing battle.
 He is part of an alliance called The Trinity, a trio of holiday-themed madmen comprising himself, Kwanzaabot, and the Chanukah Zombie.

+In "I Know What You Did Next Xmas", Professor Farnsworth goes back in time to attempt to fix Santa's naughty and nice sensor.
+When he believes he did so, he has everyone celebrate Xmas with their families, however, Bender and Zoidberg have no families to go home to, so they go back in time to murder Robot Santa.
+They do their best to hide the body all around, but by the end, they see that Santa is still alive and still thinks everyone is naughty, because the Professor created a paradox in which he was the one who made Santa think everyone on Earth was naughty.